intel/trusted-certificate-issuer/docs/integrate-key-server.md

 ## Remote attestation and key management (manual)

+Trusted Certificate Service (TCS) supports SGX remote attestation and sample key management reference application.

+[Remote attestation](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/attestation-services.html) is an advanced feature which allows an entity to gain relying party's trust.
+Remote attestation gives the relying party increased confidence that the software is running inside a SGX enclave.
+The attestation results includes the identity of the software being attested and an assesment of possible software tampering.

+Key management enables external key management systems' to deliver the certificates and keys via secure mechanisms into the SGX enclave.

+**NOTE**: In this release we only support manual operations which are for demonstration purposes only.
+In the future releases will add more capabilities to the attestation and key management.

-By default, the Trusted Certificate Service (TCS) expects the CA private key and root certificate are provisioned by an external key management services like [Intel® KMRA](https://01.org/key-management-reference-application-kmra).
-For integrating such key servers the SGX operator provides a Kubernetes CRD API named `QuoteAttestation`, which is based on [SGX ECDSA attestation](https://www.intel.com/content/www/us/en/developer/articles/technical/quote-verification-attestation-with-intel-sgx-dcap.html) defined by the [Intel® SGX Data Center Attestation Primitives](https://github.com/intel/SGXDataCenterAttestationPrimitives).
+The core mechanism to integrate the attestation and key management is a Kubernetes Custom Resource Definition (CRD) `QuoteAttestation`, which is based on [SGX ECDSA attestation](https://www.intel.com/content/www/us/en/developer/articles/technical/quote-verification-attestation-with-intel-sgx-dcap.html) defined by the [Intel® SGX Data Center Attestation Primitives](https://github.com/intel/SGXDataCenterAttestationPrimitives).

-On startup, TCS creates a `QuoteAttestation` object with it's base64 encoded SGX enclave quote(EREPORT)<sup>[1]</sup> and a PEM encoded public key.
-An attestation-controller, or similar, running inside the cluster must validate the identity of the TCS (by contacting the key-server running out side the cluster) using the provided quote.
-Only on successful attestation the key-server must create a Kubernetes secret with the encrypted<sup>[2]</sup> CA private key and the CA certificate and, update the `QuoteAttestation` object status with appropriate values.
-Then the TCS's SGX enclave decrypts the CA private key and, both the CA private key and CA certificate are stored securely inside the enclave.
+[Intel® KMRA](https://01.org/key-management-reference-application-kmra) project provides command line tools which can read, write and update the `QuoteAttestation`.
+The KMRA tools also do the attestation and key management based on the information from the `QuoteAttestation`.

 Refer to [QuoteAttestation CRD API](./docs/quote-attestation-api.md) for further details.

-**NOTE**: The cluster admins must regulate the access to the `QuoteAttestation` resource with appropriate [Kubernetes RBAC ((Role Based Access Control)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) rules such that no other component in the cluster could create/access/alter the QuoteAttestation object other than, the TCS and attestation-controller (or similar).
+**NOTE**: The cluster admins must regulate the access to the `QuoteAttestation` resource with appropriate [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (Role Based Access Control) rules such that no other component in the cluster can create/write/update/delete the `QuoteAttestation` object other than, the Trusted Certificate Service (`tcs-issuer` Kubernetes pod).

-<sup>1</sup> TCS generates the enclave quote using Intel® AESM (Application Enclave Service Manager) daemon, which provides the abstraction to access [Architectural Enclaves](https://github.com/intel/linux-sgx/tree/master/psw/ae).

 ## Prerequisites for running this example: